timebertt/thesis-controller-sharding/content/40-design.md

 Shard failures are detected by checking the leases' `renewTimestamp` field.
 If a shard fails to renew its lease within `leaseDurationSeconds`, the lease is considered expired.
-To decrease sensitivity of the system, the sharder waits for another `leaseDurationSeconds` and allows the instance to renew its lease again.
+To decrease the sensitivity of the system, the sharder waits for another `leaseDurationSeconds` and allows the instance to renew its lease again.
 If the shard comes available again by renewing its lease it is considered ready again.
 If the shard fails to renew its lease though, the sharder considers the instance unavailable.
-However, before it removing the instance from partitioning, it tries to acquire the shard lease once.
+However, before it removes the instance from partitioning, it tries to acquire the shard lease once.
 This is done to ensure the API server is functioning and the sharder doesn't act on stale lease data.
-If the sharder is able to acquire the shard lease, it considers the instance dead, removes it from partitioning and moves objects to available instances.
+If the sharder is able to acquire the shard lease, it considers the instance dead, removes it from partitioning, and moves objects to available instances.
-Afterwards, the sharder doesn't touch the shard lease anymore.
+Afterward, the sharder doesn't touch the shard lease anymore.
 With this, the shard is allowed to acquire its lease once it comes up again after the lease duration set by the sharder has passed.
-If this is successful, the instance is considered ready and considered again for partitioning.
+If this is successful, the instance is considered ready and included in partitioning again.

-The sharder garbage collects leases of dead shards after 1 minute of inactivity.
+The sharder garbage collects leases of dead shards after a period of inactivity.
 With this, leases of voluntarily terminated instances as well as failed instances get cleaned up eventually.

 ## Partitioning